Learn about actual and potential costs

 What are the weather-related risks associated with my shipping routes, and how will service be affected by them?

 Can you provide me with data to assess your financial health?
+How is your company faring financially amidst the pandemic?

 What happens to my contract in the event of your bankruptcy?